BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/datacube/index.md

-Datacube - Crypto (150 pts)
+# Datacube - Crypto (150 pts)

 ### [~$ cd ..](../)

-Unfortunately, we didn't manage to solve this challenge during the contest, even if we spotted the vulnerability, but the script we wrote didn't gave us the solution :(
+Unfortunately, we didn't manage to solve this challenge during the contest, even if we spotted the vulnerability, but the script we wrote didn't give us the solution :(

 >We uncovered this encrypted datacube, can you recover the contents?